shane-brennan-irl/bike-predict/README.md

 Lightweight forecasting tool for city bikes availability.

 # Design
-The forecasting method used is a simple composite ARIMA/ARMA forecasting method, based on a limited number of recent bike/station spaces measurements.
+The forecasting method used is a simple composite Holt-Winters forecasting method (exp. smoothing), based on a limited number of recent bike/station spaces measurements.
 This is to faciliate a sharded architecture, and reduce the overhead making multiple predictions in parallel.